pirelaurent/p5_animationFramework/basicMovement.md

   } //end while on time
 ```
 Some remarks :
-In the example, durationMs is 10000 and yield from scenario is 100 : the travel will be splitted in 100 little steps if nothing special happens, one step each 100 ms. If some hard work prevents from returning in time, the script will adapt the new position using the effective elapsed time.
+In the example, duration_ms is 10000 and yield from scenario is 100 : the travel will be splitted in 100 little steps if nothing special happens, one step each 100 ms. If some hard work prevents from returning in time, the script will adapt the new position using the effective elapsed time.
-Depending on your computing power, you can adjust the *durationMs* and the *yield value* to have smoother trips if necessary.
+Depending on your computing power, you can adjust the *duration_ms* and the *yield value* to have smoother trips if necessary.
 The methods *anObject.getData(name)* and *anObject.setData(name,value)* are explained in *literals.md* chapter.
 => As long as an object has an internal *config* data to hold the parameters'value, a journey can be used.
 We will see later how to wrap a camera to take advantage of journeys.